 - Download and follow the installation instructions for the Google Cloud SDK command line utility,

 Tip: Please pay proper attention to the Google/Gmail account that you use to sign up for the Cloud Platform in Step 1.
 (E.g. You might have two Gmail accounts, where one is your personal Gmail and the other is linked to your university email.)
 Needless to say, you’ll want to make sure that you use the same account when setting up the gloud utility in Step 2.
-This might all sound obvious, but it has been the primary sticking point during class tutorials, where people encounter a bunch of puzzling authentication errors simply because they aren’t using a consistent account.
+This might all sound obvious, but it has been the primary sticking point during live tutorials, where people encounter a bunch of puzzling authentication errors simply because they aren’t using a consistent account.

 So what is a virtual machine (VM) and why do I need one anyway?
 In the simplest sense, a VM is just an emulation of a computer running inside another (bigger) computer.
 It can potentially perform all or more of the operations that your physical laptop/desktop does, and it might have many of the same properties (from operating system to internal architecture.)
 The key advantage of a VM from our perspective is that very powerful machines can be “spun up” in the cloud almost effortlessly and then deployed to tackle jobs that are beyond the capabilities of your local computer.
 Got a big dataset that requires too much memory to analyse on your old laptop?
 Load it into a high-powered VM.
 Got some code that takes an age to run?
 Fire up a VM and let it chug away without consuming any local resources.
 Or, better yet, write the code in parallel and then spin up a VM with lots of cores (CPUs) to get the analysis done in a fraction of the time.
 All you need is a working internet connection and a web browser.